 There were four goals behind the partnership:

-- Continue to deepen awareness of and insights about racial equity dynamics and build organizational structure to support it within our organizations.
+- Continue to deepen awareness of and insights about equity dynamics and build organizational structure to support it within our organizations.

 - Engage broader CDFI peers in learning and training.

-Our research findings from this collaboration have been compiled into a new report featuring five key building blocks, as well as crucial details and insightful examples of how other CDFIs have put these ideas into practice.
+Our research findings from this collaboration have been compiled into a new report (PDF) featuring five key building blocks, as well as crucial details and insightful examples of how other CDFIs have put these ideas into practice.
 The five building blocks are:

 - Building trust with communities